-The summer solstice is an annual astronomical phenomenon that brings the longest day of the year in the Northern Hemisphere (and the shortest night).
-It’s also a key cultural event in many ancient and contemporary societies.
+The summer solstice is an annual astronomical phenomenon that brings the longest day of the year and the first day of summer in the Northern Hemisphere (and the shortest night).
+The solstice was an important cultural event in many ancient societies, and it remains one for some contemporary groups.

-Earth’s rotational axis — the imaginary line through our planet’s center and the geographic north and south poles — isn’t exactly at a right angle to the path of its orbit around the sun.
+Earth’s rotational axis — the imaginary line through our planet’s center and the geographic north and south poles — isn’t exactly at a right angle to the planet's orbital path around the sun.
 Instead, it’s tilted at an angle of about 23.5 degrees from vertical — possibly as the result of a collision with another planet-sized object billions of years ago, when the solar system was forming.

 In the Southern Hemisphere, the solstices are reversed.
 The winter solstice there comes in late June and the summer solstice in late December.
 The exact dates of the solstices can vary by a day or two.